ctinevra/Homework-3-Econometrics/README.md

 # Homework-3-Econometrics
 ---
+## Christopher Tinevra

-'Christopher Tinevra, Group Members: Isabela Vieira, Akimawe Kadiri, Nicole Kerrison, Mostafa Ragheb, Charles Reed'
+Group Members: Isabela Vieira, Akimawe Kadiri, Nicole Kerrison, Mostafa Ragheb, Charles Ree
 ---

 Lab results will be gathered from using a simple k-nn technique to try in classifying people's neighborhoods, there will be multiple runs utlizing different categories.